Hydrar/vulkan-overlay/README.md

 ### x11-libs/libdrm

+This is the userspace DRM library that the varous graphics API's call, this library then calls the kernel API's.

 To get this package to work on my machine, I've had to downgrade a lot of packages due to the libdrm supplied by AMD being based on 2.4.66 and not having a full set of drivers in there.